initialxy/initialxy.github.io/_posts/2023-03-31-training-stable-diffusion-lora-with-kohya.md

     os.system(f"convert -quality 95% {os.path.join(args.dir, f)} {os.path.join(args.dir, name)}.jpg")
 ```

 Here is one that sequence file names in case you got a bunch of files from the internet with unreadable names and you just want them to look cleaner.
-It also helps when you want to add new images and want to make sure there's no collision in file names.
-(Use the `--start-index` option to start the sequence after the last existing file.)
+It also helps when you are adding new images and want to make sure there's no collision in file names.
+(Use the `--start-index` option to start the sequence after the last sequenced file.)

 `sequence.py`
 ```python